 While it's true that the cost of living in NYC is high, it's best thought of as the price of admission to living in a city with endless highlights.
-There’s no better place in the US when it comes to broadening one's horizons, with ample opportunities to explore a dynamic nightlife, eclectic selection of restaurants and thriving theatre scene.
+There’s no better place in the US when it comes to broadening one's horizons, with ample opportunities to explore the dynamic nightlife, eclectic selection of restaurants and thriving theatre scene.